timpanister/timpanister/README.md

-- :wave: Hi, my name is Jenny.
+# :wave: Hi, my name is Jenny
 - :heart: I love classical music :musical_note: and cycling (owner of a Brompton and a Carryme) :biking_woman: .
 A couple of years ago, I also found myself taking to data like a duck to water.
 I completed plenty of online courses (DataCamp, Udemy, and Udacity) within a short span of time.
 - :woman_teacher:  My day job is a lecturer in a polytechnic in Singapore.
 My background is in the life sciences :dna:.
 - :brain: I’m looking to collaborate on anything.